Negative refraction and tiling billiards: Line arrangements

-\begin{theorem} For $n\geq 3$ odd, there is always a trajectory of period $2n$.
-A periodic direction is given by the initial angle (measured between the trajectory and $l_0$, on the same side as the intersection of $l_0$ and $l_1$)
+\begin{theorem} For a line arrangement of $n$ non-parallel lines with $n\geq 3$ odd, there is always a trajectory of period $2n$.
+A periodic direction is given by the initial angle (measured between the trajectory and $l_0$, on the same side as the central zone)

 \end{theorem}